daniaokuye/winnerineast.github.io/README.md

 - [gear lib](https://github.com/winnerineast/gear-lib): a collection of basic libraries for IoT.
 - [Nodered](https://github.com/winnerineast/node-red): A visual tool for wiring the internet of things.
 - [rCore](https://github.com/winnerineast/rCore): a IoT OS used for education.
+- [rt-thread](https://github.com/winnerineast/rt-thread):RT-Thread is an open source IoT operating system from China, which has strong scalability: from a tiny kernel running on a tiny core, for example ARM Cortex-M0, or Cortex-M3/4/7, to a rich feature system running on MIPS32, ARM Cortex-A8, ARM Cortex-A9 DualCore etc.
 - [TDengine](https://github.com/winnerineast/TDengine):TDengine is an open-sourced big data platform under GNU AGPL v3.0, designed and optimized for the Internet of Things (IoT), Connected Cars, Industrial IoT, and IT Infrastructure and Application Monitoring.
 - [Tengine](https://github.com/winnerineast/Tengine): Tengine, developed by OPEN AI LAB, is a lite, high-performance, and modular inference engine for embedded device.
 - [TencentOS-Tiny](https://github.com/winnerineast/TencentOS-tiny): Tecent IoT OS.